Pistachio Crusted Halibut Cheeks

 2 garlic clove

-2 tablespoon preserved lemons
+2 tablespoons preserved lemons

 3 Wild ramp or small leeks, (remove the tough green portion)